 Featured: KUKA KS-5359

 5. Keep the Family United

 TVs have a bad effect on feng shui in the home.
 Most living rooms today are arranged with the television as the focal point.
 With TVs getting increasingly larger, the situation is getting from bad to worse.
 The purpose of a living room is to increase communication and discussion at home among family members and act as a place for gathering after a hard day at work or school.
 With the TV as a powerful distraction this becomes difficult.

 To reduce the deleterious effects of the TV, try the following.

-1) Get a smaller TV.
-It is also more comfortable for sitting nearer to it.
+- It is also more comfortable for sitting nearer to a smaller TV.

 The bagua configuration also applies to your dining set.
 A 6-seater with a square table is the most practical.
 Most feng shui books will recommend a round table but in today's apartment, a round table to seat eight takes up too much space.
 You can enhance your round table by having a lazy susan placed in the middle of it.
 This is practical and helps share the wealth among all of the people seated around the table.

 6. Mirrors Cut Both Ways